WeTranscend-labs/extension-Duck-N-FAI/README.md

     -   For Chrome/Chromium-based browsers, navigate to `chrome://extensions/`.
     -   Enable **Developer Mode**.
     -   Click **Load unpacked** and select the `dist` folder inside your project.
-    -   The DuckStrike extension will now appear in the browser toolbar.
+    -   The Duck’N’FAI extension will now appear in the browser toolbar.
 5. Use the extension:

-    -   Click on the DuckStrike extension icon in the toolbar to interact with the platform directly from your browser.
+    -   Click on the Duck’N’FAI extension icon in the toolbar to interact with the platform directly from your browser.

 ## Technologies Used

-The **DuckStrike Extension** utilizes a range of modern technologies to ensure a seamless, fast, and optimized user experience.
+The **Duck’N’FAI Extension** utilizes a range of modern technologies to ensure a seamless, fast, and optimized user experience.
 Below are the key technologies and libraries used in this project:

 -   **Vite**: A next-generation, fast build tool and development server that provides a lightning-fast development experience with features such as hot module replacement (HMR).